bll123/libmp4tag/README.txt

     - updating tags: update tags in-place when there is available space.
     - updating tags: update tags when there is not enough space.

+Notes:

+  The 'genr' tag is always converted to '©gen' when writing the tag data.

 Using the mp4tagcli executable:

   If a three character tag name is specified, the copyright symbol will